CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Related Work

-However, while dataset generation improves experimental rigor, it does not resolve representational heterogeneity in real enterprise environments.
-Telemetry collected in controlled settings still requires identity reconciliation and relational abstraction when deployed into heterogeneous operational ecosystems.
+However, improved dataset generation does not itself resolve representational heterogeneity in operational settings.
+Telemetry collected in controlled environments still requires identity reconciliation, relation extraction, temporal normalization, and environment-aware semantic abstraction before it can support portable deployment across heterogeneous enterprises.
+Reproducible capture solves part of the evaluation problem, but it does not solve the substrate problem.